 SURVUZ Foundation is working with its Product Partners to further optimize the most common management tools in order to better support the management system and the workflows of the service organization.
 The tools that fully pass the USM audit are listed on the USM website.

-We distinguish two types of tools:
+We distinguish 2 types of tools:

-The audit is conducted by certified tool auditors, based on a requirements document that is managed by the SURVUZ Foundation.
-In the functional specifications for service management tools, the must-have features and the nice-to-have features are laid down.
+Service delivery coordination tools are also known as 'helpdesk tools', 'service management tools', 'ticketing tools' , etc. Such tools often also contain functionalities aimed at automating the execution of actions in specific support domains (human resources, building management, finance, etc.), thus moving more into the realm of an FMIS.
+Such automation tasks are beyond the scope of SDC tooling.The audit of these SDC tools is conducted by certified tool auditors, based on a requirements document that is managed by the SURVUZ Foundation.
+In the functional specifications for service delivery coordination tools, the must-have features and the nice-to-have features are laid down.
 Request an audit here.

-1. Service management tools
+1. Service delivery coordination tools

 Clientele passed the audit cum laude: the full 100% of the requirements were covered.
 This means that the Clientele tool is demonstrably fully capable of supporting all USM workflow management functions.

 The second SDC tool that passed the USM audit is OTRS, an open-source product.

 OTRS is an open-source product.
 The administrator therefore only needs to have knowledge of USM to set up the tool as a qualified USM workflow tool.
 There is no certified provider available for this open-source product.

 4me also passed the audit with flying colors: the full 100% of the requirements were covered.
 The architecture of 4me fits seamlessly with the link concept for service ecosystems, as elaborated in the USM architecture (see principle SC03: Supply chain aware).
 The tool can, therefore, be deployed for any actor in a service ecosystem.